Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island: Abstract

 \section{Abstract}

 We demonstrate a single-photon detector operating in the microwave domain, based on photo-assisted quasiparticle tunneling events that poison a superconducting island.
 The detection relies on continuously monitoring the island’s charge parity using microwave reflectometry.
 This scheme achieves 10\% detection efficiency with sub \SI{50}{\ns} time resolution and short dead time ($\sim \SI{1}{\us}$), for microwave photons at \SI{10}{\GHz}.
 The detector features three junctions connected to a superconducting island, which together carry out photoelectric conversion and charge readout.
 The enhanced light--matter coupling, crucial to photon to quasiparticle conversion, is provided by a granular aluminum-based high-impedance microwave resonator.
-The time resolved detection of itinerant microwave photon opens up new perspectives in quantum sensing, microwave quantum optics, readout of superconducting qubits and mesoscopic physics.
+The time resolved detection of itinerant microwave photon opens up new perspectives in quantum sensing, microwave quantum optics and mesoscopic physics.

-The ability to detect single microwave photons is essential for advancing quantum optics, quantum information processing, and quantum thermodynamics in superconducting circuits~\cite{Casariego2023}.
-In contrast to the optical domain, where high-efficiency single-photon detectors are mature and widely deployed~\cite{Hadfield2009}, microwave single-photon detection remains a central challenge due to the extremely low photon energy and the difficulty of isolating individual quantum events from thermal and measurement-induced noise at cryogenic temperatures.
-Robust fast and efficient microwave photon detection would not only enhance the capabilities of circuit quantum electrodynamics (cQED) platforms and microwave quantum optics~\cite{Blais2021} but also open new perspectives in quantum sensing \cite{Albertinale2021} and mesoscopic physics~\cite{Pekola2021}.
+The ability to detect single microwave photons is central to quantum optics, quantum information processing, and quantum thermodynamics~\cite{Blais2021,Pekola2021,Albertinale2021,Casariego2023}.
+In contrast to the optical domain, where high-efficiency single-photon detectors are mature and widely deployed~\cite{Hadfield2009}, microwave single-photon detection remains challenging because of the extremely low photon energy.
+Continuous, time-resolved, and efficient detection would substantially expand the capabilities of circuit quantum electrodynamics and microwave quantum optics platforms~\cite{Blais2021}, while enabling new approaches to quantum sensing~\cite{Albertinale2021, Braggio2025} and mesoscopic physics~\cite{Pekola2021}.

-Several detection strategies have been developed to tackle this challenge.
-Architectures based on superconducting qubits have demonstrated high sensitivity and photon number resolution, using projective qubit measurements to register single-photon absorption events~\cite{Inomata2016, Opremcak2018, Kono2018, Besse2018, Lescanne2020,Dassonneville2020, May2025}.
-Alternative approaches have been considered including Josephson photomultipliers~\cite{Albert2025}, current-biased detectors~\cite{Chen2011,Oelsner2017,Pankratov2025}, bifurcation amplifier~\cite{Petrovnin2024}, semiconducting quantum dots~\cite{Haldar2024,Oppliger2025} and calorimetric schemes~\cite{Gasparinetti2015, Kokkoniemi2020}, each offering a distinct compromise between speed, fidelity, and experimental complexity.